Yuce-Cybr/-group3-SOEN341_Project_F24-/README.md

 - **David**:
   David is in charge of the back-end development, focusing on building the system architecture, APIs, and database structure to support the peer assessment functionalities.

+## New features added

+In addition to being a basic Peer assessment website, we implemented 2 other features which are: self-assessment (so that students can assess themselves and instructor can see students own feedback) and reminder (intructor can send a reminder to students that did not complete the peer assessment yet).